MalcolmWigder/malcolmwigder.github.io/index.md

 </figure>
 Hi, my name is Malcolm.

 I am a student at Rice University studying Math and Physics.
-I do research in volcanology and designing ML for atmospheric and geospacial applications.
+I do research in computational physics at the Gonnermann Lab.
+My hobbies include backpacking, tennis (table and actual), chess, and poker.

-I am interested in algorithmic trading and simulation theory, so you may find some projects about that here.
+I am also interested in simulating things, so you may find some projects about that here.

-You may also find puzzles/problems, as crafting them is a skill I am working to improve.
-Email me any solutions or thoughts.
+You may also find puzzles, as crafting them is a skill I am working to improve.
+Email me solutions.

+Reach me at malcolmwigder@gmail.com
 <br>
 <br>